RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 }
 ```

-Exception: For use with mathematical operations.
+Exception: For use with mathematical operations (from any framework or library).

 Example: